 Want to learn how to dye rice for quick and easy sensory play bins!
 Sensory play is the best preschool activity around!
 Colored rice is an awesome sensory bin filler and one of our top 10 favorites!
 Dying colored rice for sensory play is quick and easy to do and it is ready to use the same day.
 Our simple how to dye rice recipe makes beautiful colors for whatever sensory play theme you choose.

-HOW TO DYE RICE FOR COLORED RICE SENSORY PLAY FUN!
+HOW TO DYE RICE FOR SENSORY PLAY FUN!

 HOW TO COLOR RICE ANYTIME

 Our simple how-to dye rice recipe makes beautiful colors for whatever theme you choose including rainbow rice.
-Also, make sure to check out our Ultimate Sensory Play Guide for great ways to use your colored rice!
+Make sure to check out our list of 10 favorite rice sensory bins for great ways to use your colored rice!

 Here’s how to dye rice for sensory activities.
-Kids will have a blast digging their hands into this sensory bin!
+Kids will have a blast digging their hands into a colored rice sensory bin!

 HOW TO DYE RICE